Filter-Bubble/filterbubbel-nlp/10_Current_tools.md

 Copyright 2017 by Institute of Formal and Applied Linguistics, Faculty of Mathematics and Physics, Charles University, Czech Republic.

+The numbers in the table above are based on the pretrained model.
 I quickly retrained on the Lassy Small dataset with all default settings.
+That resulted in a model that is a few points worse than the pretrained model, most notably for LAS/UAS.

-TODO: Training on larger dataset, and with a larger model
+TODO: Training on larger dataset, and with proper settings

 ## [jPTDP](https://github.com/datquocnguyen/jPTDP.git)